-We will need significant additional funding in order to complete development of and obtain regulatory approval for our product candidates and commercialize our products, if approved.
+We will need significant additional funding beyond the proceeds of our IPO in order to complete development of and obtain regulatory approval for our product candidates and commercialize our products, if approved.
 If we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.

-We will need additional capital, which we may raise through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources.
+We will need additional capital beyond the proceeds of our IPO, which we may raise through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources.
 Additional sources of financing might not be available on favorable terms, if at all.
 If we do not succeed in raising additional funds on acceptable terms, we might be unable to complete planned clinical trials or obtain approval of any of our product candidates from the FDA, or any foreign regulatory authorities, and could be forced to discontinue product development.
 In addition, attempting to secure additional financing may divert the time and attention of our management from day-to-day activities and harm our product candidate development efforts.

-We will require substantial funds to further develop, obtain approval for and commercialize our product candidates, including LYR-210, which is currently in the final stages of its Phase 2 clinical trial.
+We will require substantial funds to further develop, obtain approval for and commercialize our product candidates, including LYR-210, which is currently in Phase 2 clinical development.
 We will also require substantial funds to further develop, obtain approval for and commercialize our other product candidate, LYR-220, which is in pre-clinical development.